 There are two important points in this dialog.
 First, you can choose to apply impedance control to traces in specific signal layers or with specific signal nets.
 Here, this has been applied to "NetR_BIAS_1," which is a single-ended net (selected near the top of the dialog).
 Second, you could also apply the impedance profile as a blanket design rule to all nets on all layers by selecting the "All Nets" option.
 You can also apply this option to a Net Class, which will automatically apply the rule to multiple nets in a single class.

-Note that, in the table in the bottom of the dialog, you can see which layers are enabled in the impedance profile.
+Note that in the table at the bottom of the dialog, you can see which layers are enabled in the impedance profile.
 Here, the rule will only apply to TopLayer and BottomLayer during routing.
 To enable other signal layers, go back into the Layer Stack Manager and open the Impedance tab.
 From here, you can enable other layers where you want to enforce this design rule.

 To apply the differential impedance profile, go to the Routing -> Differential Pairs Routing option in the PCB Rules and Constraints editor.
 From here, you can enable the differential impedance profile you configured in the layer stack manager.
 In this case, when you're using the interactive router for differential pairs, the router will enforce the required trace width and spacing you defined in the impedance profile.

-An image from the PCB Rules and Constraints Editor is shown below, where a differential impedance profile has been applied to set the impedance of alll pairs in a Differential Pair Class to 90 Ohms.
+An image from the PCB Rules and Constraints Editor is shown below, where a differential impedance profile has been applied to set the impedance of all pairs in a specific set of differential nets to 90 Ohms.
+Note that you could also define a Differential Pair Class and set the impedance profile to apply to that class.

 Impedance control automatically defines your trace width as you route